Josh Naylor Player Props: Guardians vs. Brewers

 Josh Naylor At The Plate

-- Among qualifying hitters in MLB action, he ranks 20th in batting average, 72nd in on-base percentage, and 59th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 78th, and he is 61st in the league in slugging.

-- In 59.7% of his 67 games this season, Naylor has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Naylor has picked up a hit in 60.3% of his 68 games this season, with multiple hits in 30.9% of them.

-- Naylor has picked up an RBI in 43.3% of his games this year, with more than one RBI in 20.9% of his games.
-He has also plated three or more runs in seven contests.
+- Naylor has had an RBI in 30 games this season (44.1%), including 14 multi-RBI outings (20.6%).
+He has also driven home three or more of his team's runs in seven contests.

-- In 19 of 67 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 19 games this year (27.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.